-The New Jersey one (1) month lease termination letter, pursuant to Section 2A: 18-56, is required to be served to month-to-month and other “at-will” tenants.
+The New Jersey one (1) month lease termination letter is required to be served to month-to-month and other “at-will” tenants before the landlord terminates the rental agreement.
 The notice provides the tenant with one full month to vacate the rental property.
-Likewise, the notice can also be used by the tenant to inform the landlord of their intention to move out within one month.
-If the tenant fails to move out within one month, the landlord can file an eviction action in Superior Court.
-The notice must be served to the tenant personally, left at the property with a resident at least
+This document can also be used by the tenant to give the landlord one month notice of their intention to move out.
+If the tenant fails to move out within one month, the landlord can file an eviction action in the Superior Court of the county in which the residence is located.
+The notice must be served to the tenant

 How to Evict a Tenant (Process)

-Note: The tenant and landlord can settle the eviction anytime up to the hearing date.
-The settlement must be in writing, and the landlord must request to dismiss the complaint against the tenant.
+Anytime leading up to the hearing date, the tenant and landlord can settle the eviction a.
+The settlement must be in writing and the landlord must request the court to dismiss their Complaint.

 Step 6 – Attend Trial

 The landlord must attend the court hearing or else the complaint may be dismissed.
 The judge will review the details of the case and listen to testimony from both the landlord and the tenant.
 If the judge rules that the eviction should occur, a Judgment for Possession will be issued which mandates that the tenant leave the rental property within three (3) business days or be forcibly removed.
 Furthermore, they will be made to pay any monetary penalties that the Complaint demands.
 In the event that the tenant wins the case, the eviction suit will be dismissed.

 If the tenant refuses to leave the property after a Judgment for Possession has been issued, the landlord may contact local law enforcement to have the tenant ejected from the property.
 Following the eviction, the tenant must be given thirty-three (33) days to collect any belongings that they left behind.
 The landlord must deliver the tenant a notice informing them of how to reclaim their belongings and is permitted to charge a fee for storage costs.
 After the notice period has elapsed, the landlord may sell or dispose of the tenant’s property as they see fit.